 Students ages 2 and up are offered various levels of classes in Tiny Tot Ballet, Creative Movement, Ballet, Pointe, Jazz, Tap, Contemporary, Hip Hop and Acro.
 All students are placed according to their ability by our faculty.
 As a student progresses, more classes are required.
 Students MUST take the minimum required amount of classes for their level in order to progress.
 ALL students MUST take Ballet to be able to take Jazz.

-TINY TOT BALLET: This is a 30 minute class geared toward 2 and 3 year old dancers.
+CREATIVE MOVEMENT 1: This is a 45 minute class geared toward 2 and 3 year old dancers.
 This class teaches basic ballet positions and terminology in a fun and creative atmosphere.

-CREATIVE MOVEMENT: This is a 45 minute class geared toward 3 and 4 year old dancers.
-This class teaches basic ballet positions and terminology in a fun and creative atmosphere.
+CREATIVE MOVEMENT 2: This is a 1 HOUR class geared toward 3 and 4 year old dancers.
+This class teaches basic ballet and tap in a fun and creative atmosphere.
 It also teaches skills that develop coordination, flexibility, rhythm and basic locomotive movements.
 Must be potty trained.

 BALLET: The foundation to all dance.
 Strengthen and point your feet, improve your turn-out and your body alignment.
 Use this class as a means to develop your ballet technique, or, establish it.
 Classes include barre work, dancing centre floor, and dancing in leaps, jumps, and turns.